- Practice Areas

 Get Your Case Evaluation Now

 Motor vehicle accidents can be minor or serious, but no matter what they just take a moment.
 Even though they last a few seconds, the repercussions of one of these accidents can last a lifetime.
 Cases involving injuries or death due to automobiles are the most common types of personal injury cases handled by Draper Law Office.
-Over the years, our attorneys have become experts in a variety of cases, including car accidents, truck accidents, tractor trailer accidents, motorcycle accidents, bicycle accidents, and pedestrian accidents.
+Over the years, our motor vehicle & auto accident attorneys have become experts in a variety of cases, including car accidents, truck accidents, tractor trailer accidents, motorcycle accidents, bicycle accidents, and pedestrian accidents.

 If the motor vehicle accident you were involved with was caused by the negligent, reckless, or careless vehicle operation of another person